CharanRayudu/Custom-Nuclei-Templates/README.md

 ###
-Binded here from so many repos to make it ease!
-Thanks for the guys who done it
+Binded these templates here from so many repos as One!
+Great Love to the guys who made it!